google/arolla/README.md

 # Arolla

-Arolla is a library that allows engineers to create and manipulate custom expressions, such as computational graphs, symbolic expressions, or Abstract Syntax Trees (ASTs).
+Arolla is a library that allows users to create and manipulate custom expressions, such as computational graphs, symbolic expressions, or Abstract Syntax Trees (ASTs).
 These expressions can be composed, explored and modified in an interactive Python-powered environment, such as Google Colab, and then easily